-The number of troops in Afghanistan peaked at 100,000 in August 2010 and well into the next year.
-Obama did withdraw thousands of troops after that, but he was unable to fulfill promises to decrease the number of troops to 5,500 toward the final years of his presidency.
+The number of troops in Afghanistan reached 100,000 in 2010, before Obama took office.
+Obama did withdraw thousands of troops during his two terms, but he was unable to fulfill promises to decrease the number of troops to 5,500 toward the final years of his presidency.

 TRUMP, on his rallies: “What I do is outside is a big thing.
 And if you look at those, people, they really are wearing masks.
 I’ll tell you, I looked last night in Iowa — there were many, many people wearing masks.
 But then you see CDC comes out with a statement that 85% of the people wearing masks catch it.” — Fox Business interview.

 TRUMP, looking out over his crowd: “Look at all the masks.
 You know, they keep saying, ‘nobody wears a mask, wear the mask.’
 Although then they come out with things today.
 Did you see CDC?
 That 85% of the people wearing a mask catch it, OK?” — remarks at rally during the day in Greenville, North Carolina.

 THE FACTS: He’s botching the study’s findings, repeatedly.
 The study cited, by the Centers for Disease Control and Prevention, did not find that 85% of mask wearers catch COVID-19.
 If that were the case, the majority of Americans would be infected.